-In accordance with the Pharmacy Provider Agreement, in no event shall a Provider "balance bill" any Member, including charging, collecting a deposit from, or seeking any other fees, taxes/surcharges, or any other compensation other than the applicable Copayment.
+In accordance with the Pharmacy Provider Agreement, in no event shall a Provider "balance bill", i.e., charge a Member any amount in excess of the amount that is permitted to be charged under the Rate Sheet, including by charging, collecting a deposit from, or seeking any other fees, taxes/surcharges, or any other compensation other than the applicable Copayment.

 In the event the payment by ESC and the applicable Copayment collected from Member for a Covered Medication results in a total reimbursement that is below the "Total Allowable Prescription Reimbursement" as that term is defined in the Pharmacy Provider Agreement, the remaining amount ("Non-Insured Portion") may be submitted by the Provider to the Member's secondary drug plan (through the COB process).
-If the Member does not have a secondary drug plan or other reimbursement options (ie. the Pharmacy Benefit Plan managed by ESC is the payer of last resort), the Provider or any Pharmacy shall only charge and collect from the Member the "Non-Insured Portion" in accordance with the scenarios listed below.
-If a Provider, or any Pharmacy, is uncertain if an amount can be charged to the Member, they should contact the ESC Provider Call Center.
+If the Member does not have a secondary drug plan or other reimbursement options (i.e., the Pharmacy Benefit Plan managed by ESC is the payer of last resort), the Provider or any

+Pharmacy shall only charge and collect from the Member the "Non-Insured Portion" in accordance with the scenarios listed below.
+If a Provider, or any Pharmacy, is uncertain if an amount can be charged to the Member, they should contact the ESC Provider Call Centre.

-- The difference between the Pharmacy's allowable Professional Fee under the applicable Rate Sheet and the Professional Fee reimbursed by the Pharmacy Benefit Plan. - o The CPhACS message returned is DH-PROFESSIONAL FEE ADJUSTED. - ii.
-The difference in ingredient cost and mark-up for a Covered Medication that is a brand product and for which the Pharmacy Benefit Plan cut back such Covered Medication to the price of the generic or biosimilar reference drug and the Member has decided to remain on the brand product (including scenarios in which the prescriber's choice is "no substitution"). - The CPhACS message returned for a Covered Medication cutback to the price of the generic is D8-INGREDIENT COST REDUCED TO MAXIMUM-ALLOWED-GENERIC PLAN. - The CPhACS message returned for a "no substitution" claim when the plan is mandatory generic is LC-REDUCED TO GENERIC COST-NO EXCEPTIONS. - There is no CPhACS message returned for a price cutback due to a Biosimilar reference drug. - The difference in ingredient cost and mark-up for a Covered Medication for which the Pharmacy Benefit iii.
-Plan uses a Maximum Allowable Cost (MAC) program (also often referred to as reference-based pricing "RBP"). - The CPhACS message returned is QR-MAXIMUM ALLOWABLE COST (MAC) PAID - iv.
-The difference in ingredient cost and mark-up for a Covered Medication for which the Pharmacy Benefit Plan uses a custom Sponsor ingredient cost price file. - The CPhACS message returned is DJ- DRUG COST ADJUSTED\DRUG COST PAYABLE LESS THAN SUBMITTED - ٧.
-Difference in ingredient cost and mark-up for a Covered Medication when the Days Supply for the quantity dispensed to the Member is in in excess of the maximum Days Supply permitted by the Pharmacy Benefit Plan (e.g., vacation supply of 180 days but Pharmacy Benefit Plan covers no more than 100 days per claim, submitted days supply is 100 but Pharmacy Benefit Plan covers no more than 34 days at a time, etc.). - o The CPhACS message returned is DM-DAYS SUPPLY EXCEEDS PLAN LIMIT - vi. and other Pharmacy Benefit Plan controls and limits applied to the claim and indicated by the ESC system in accordance with the CPhACS.
+- i.
+The difference between the Pharmacy's allowable Professional Fee under the applicable Rate Sheet and the Professional Fee reimbursed by the Pharmacy Benefit Plan. - The CPhAPCS message returned is DH-PROFESSIONAL FEE ADJUSTED. - ii.
+The difference in ingredient cost and markup for a Covered Medication that is a brand product and for which the Pharmacy Benefit Plan cut back such Covered Medication to the price of the generic or biosimilar reference drug and the Member has decided to remain on the brand product (including scenarios in which the prescriber's choice is "no substitution"). - The CPhAPCS message returned for a Covered Medication cutback to the price of the generic is D8- INGREDIENT COST REDUCED TO MAXIMUM-ALLOWED-GENERIC PLAN. - The CPhAPCS message returned for a "no substitution" claim when the plan is mandatory generic is LC- REDUCED TO GENERIC COST-NO EXCEPTIONS. - There is no CPhAPCS message returned for a price cutback due to a Biosimilar reference drug. - iii.
+The difference in ingredient cost and markup for a Covered Medication for which the Pharmacy Benefit Plan uses a Maximum Allowable Cost (MAC) program (also often referred to as reference-based pricing "RBP"). - The CPhAPCS message returned is QR-MAXIMUM ALLOWABLE COST (MAC) PAID - iv.
+The difference in ingredient cost and markup for a Covered Medication for which the Pharmacy Benefit Plan uses a custom Sponsor ingredient cost price file. - The CPhAPCS message returned is DJ- DRUG COST ADJUSTED\DRUG COST PAYABLE LESS THAN SUBMITTED - v.
+Difference in ingredient cost and markup for a Covered Medication when the Days' Supply for the quantity dispensed to the Member is in excess of the maximum Days' Supply permitted by the Pharmacy Benefit Plan (e.g., vacation supply of 180 days but Pharmacy Benefit Plan covers no more than 100 days per claim, submitted Days' Supply is 100 but Pharmacy Benefit Plan covers no more than 34 days at a time, etc.). - o The CPhAPCS message returned is DM-DAYS SUPPLY EXCEEDS PLAN LIMIT - vi. and other Pharmacy Benefit Plan controls and limits applied to the claim and indicated by the ESC system in accordance with the CPhAPCS.